1974–75 in English football: UEFA competitions

 1973–74 League champions Leeds United reached the European Cup final at the Parc des Princes in Paris, where they lost 2–0 to Bayern Munich.
 Leeds fans ran riot following the match, in which Peter Lorimer had a goal disallowed, and the club was banned from European competition for four years, later reduced to two on appeal.

 FA Cup

 John Lyall kicked off his management career in style by guiding West Ham United to FA Cup glory over Fulham at Wembley.
 On the losing Fulham side was former West Ham captain Bobby Moore.

 League Cup

 Ron Saunders guided Aston Villa to League Cup success against Norwich City in the only final of the competition between two Second Division teams.
 Both clubs were also promoted to the First Division at the end of the season.

 Fourth Division side Chester reached the semi-finals after accounting for top-flight giants Leeds United and Newcastle United.
 They lost the semi-final to Aston Villa 5–4 on aggregate.
-Manchester United lost the other semi-final, so none of the semi-finalists were from the First Division.
+Manchester United, also of the Second Division, lost the other semi-final.